What Is ACH Debit Block? And Why Is It Important?

 While an ACH debit block can be a good way to protect your business checking account, it does have its drawbacks.
 As an alternative, you may be able to implement positive pay.

-Positive pay is an ACH filter that allows you to create a list of payees or vendors that will be automatically approved when they initiate an ACH debit from your company’s account.
+Positive pay is an automated service focused on businesses, not consumers.
+It’s an ACH filter that allows you to create a list of check numbers and amounts that will be automatically approved when they initiate an ACH debit from your company’s account.
 Certain criteria for these funds transfers can also be established.
 For example, you might put a cap on how much they can debit in a single transaction.

-Worth noting: Because each bank’s offering is different, there might sometimes be an overlap between a debit block and positive pay.
+It’s worth noting that because each bank’s offering is different, there might be overlap between a debit block and positive pay.
 Some banks, for example, allow you to review and approve vendor payments when you have an ACH debit block enabled.
+It’s a good idea to evaluate whether your current banking solution offers fraud prevention tools that fit your business or personal needs.

 Recommended: Understanding ACH Fees